jthomperoo/custom-pod-autoscaler/docs/reference/scaling-targets.md

 # Scaling targets

-Custom Pod Autoscalers can target any resource that the Horizontal Pod Autoscaler can target:
+Custom Pod Autoscalers can target any resource that the Horizontal Pod Autoscaler can target, for example:

 * Deployments
 * ReplicaSets
 * StatefulSets
 * ReplicationControllers

+Beyond this the CPA can target any other resource that your cluster supports as long as the resource implements the scale subresource API.
+For example this means support for:

 * Argo Rollouts
+* Other third party resources.

 ## Scale target reference

 To tell a Custom Pod Autoscaler which resource to target, provide a `scaleTargetRef` - a description of the resource to target.
 Within a Custom Pod Autoscaler definition it looks like this:

 ```yaml
 apiVersion: custompodautoscaler.com/v1